robfatland/othermathclub/Chapter One All Roads Lead To Warsaw.md

 'Well so what is it equal to?' asked Egon.

-Kid Pipkin finished writing another row of zeroes -- this time there were a few ones as well -- before responding.
+Kyd Pypkn finished writing another row of zeros on her homework -- this time there were a few ones as well -- and then she said,
 'Well suppose $n$ is 2.
 Then you have $\alpha$ plus $\beta$ squared, which is $\alpha^2$ plus $2 \cdot \alpha \cdot \beta$ plus $\beta^2$.'